{{org_field_logo}}

 The directors of {{org_field_name}} are responsible for ensuring that this policy is implemented effectively.
 This includes:

-- Conducting annual modern slavery risk assessments of the business and supply chains.
+- Conducting periodic modern slavery risk assessments across the business, recruitment activities, labour supply arrangements and supply chains.

-- Overseeing the development and delivery of mandatory training to all staff.
+- Overseeing the development and delivery of appropriate training to relevant staff.

-- Allocating sufficient resources to maintain compliance with the Modern Slavery Act 2015.
+- Allocating sufficient resources to maintain compliance with legal and regulatory obligations.

 Managers